jnbecker5/CSC490-Drone-Project/README.md

-The main file, when run, will bring up the user interface.
+The Main,py, when run, will bring up the user interface as well as the voice control aspect of the program.
+Main2Copy.py is the main color tracking file.